johnebehr/node-user-management-system/README.md

 ### Search
 - Modify the search form in _main.js_ to submit the input text via a POST request to a MySQL query

+### Submit Record
+- Create the ability to add a new user
+    - Add a button that will send the app user to a new endpoint for the add user form.